25 Awesome Things To Do in Melbourne

 A lot of Melbourne’s best things to do can be found in the CBD.
 But the CBD is also busy and it’s not where most Melburnians live.

-On your visit to Melbourne, make some time to get out of the CBD and explore one or more of Melbourne’s neighbourhoods.
+On your visit to Melbourne, make some time to get out of the CBD and explore a few of Melbourne’s neighbourhoods.

-Smith Street in Collingwood (recently voted the coolest street in the world), High Street in Northcote, Lygon Street (the Brunswick East end), Sydney Road in Brunswick, Swan Street in Richmond, Fitzroy Street in St Kilda, and Carlisle Street in Balaclava are all great spots to grab a bite, go shopping and people-watch
+Smith Street in Collingwood (recently voted the coolest street in the world), Brunswick Street in Fitzroy, High Street in Northcote, Lygon Street (the Brunswick East end), Sydney Road in Brunswick, Swan Street in Richmond, Fitzroy Street in St Kilda, and Carlisle Street in Balaclava are all great spots to grab a bite, go shopping and people-watch.

 Melbourne is known for its music culture, and you can catch both up-and-coming and well-known bands at venues like the Corner Hotel, the Tote, and the Northcote Social Club.